mrrocks/simpletastic/README.md

 $default-gutter-width: 2% !default;
 ```

-You can also override the `gutter` size for any column by simply passing the new size to the column mixin using a third parameter.
+You can also override the `gutter` for any column by simply passing the new size to the column mixin using a third parameter.

 ```scss
 li { @include column(1 of 3, 0%); }